wdunster/QC_WGS_23/EZNA_Mollusc_DNA_Protocol.md

 Steps:

+1. Warm DNA elution buffer (10mM Tris HCL) to 70C

+2. Transfer 20-100 uL DNA into a 1.5 mL tube

-1. Add _ volumes of DNA Binding Buffer to each volume of DNA.
-Vortex to mix
+3. Add double the DNA volume of DNA binding buffer to each tube

+4. Votex briefly

-2. Transfer the mixture to a Zymo-Spin Colummn in a Collection Tube
+5. Transfer the mixture to a Zymo-Spin Colummn in a Collection Tube

-3. Cetrifuge for 30 sec and discard the flow through
+6. Cetrifuge for 30 sec at 3500g and

+7. Discard flow through

-4. Add 200uL DNA Wash Buffer to the column and centrifuge for 30 sec.
-Repeat step 4.
+8. Add 200uL DNA Wash Buffer to the column and centrifuge for 30 sec.

+9. Centrifuge for 30 sec at 3,500 g

+10. Discard flow through

+10. Repeat steps 8-9

-5. Add 6uL of Elution Buffer to the column matrix and incubate at room temperature for 1 min.
-Transfer the column to a new 1.5 mL microcentrifuge tube and centrifuge for 30 sec to elute the DNA.
+11. Transfer the column to a new 1.5 mL microcentrifuge tube

+12. Add 20 - 100uL of warmed elution buffer to the column matrix

+13. Incubate at room temperature for 1 min

+14. Centrifuge for 30 sec at 3,500 g to elute the DNA